asb219/evaluate-SOC-models/README.md

 This will download and install directly from [my fork](https://github.com/asb219/somic1) of SOMic's original repository [domwoolf/somic1](https://github.com/domwoolf/somic1).

+Now that everything is set up, you are ready to run the models and produce the results.

 ## Produce results

-Run the script `produce_all_results.py` to produce plots and tables of the results:
+Produce plots and tables of the results by running
 ```
 python produce_all_results.py
 ```